BagavanMM/Object-Detection-with-YOLO/README.md

-This code was created using the PyImageSearch Tutorial:https://www.pyimagesearch.com/2018/11/12/yolo-object-detection-with-opencv/
+This project was inspired by the PyImageSearch YOLO tutorial